‘Like a movie’: Video shows group of Boston officers chasing after knife-wielding man before using bean bag round to subdue him

 Officers responding to a report of a man threatening to harm people in the area of Massachusetts and Huntington avenues around 1:30 p.m. chased after the suspect, fired a bean bag round at him, and subdued him, according to the Boston Police Department.

-The suspect and one police officer were taken to an area hospital with non-life-threatening injuries.
+The suspect, later identified as 39-year-old Carmen Polito of Brockton, and one police officer were transported to an area hospital with non-life-threatening injuries.

-Cellphone video taken at the scene by an onlooker showed a large crowd of officers chasing the suspect down Huntington Avenue before they ultimately caught up to him and disarmed him.
+Cellphone video taken at the scene by an onlooker showed a large crowd of officers chasing Polito down Huntington Avenue before they ultimately caught up to him and disarmed him.

 “It felt like a movie,” one witness said.
 “I texted my friend and I said, ‘I feel like I’m watching a movie scene in real life.’”

-The area has been sealed off with yellow crime scene tape and detectives are working to collect evidence.
+The area was sealed off with yellow crime scene tape as detectives worked to collect evidence.

 There were no other reported injuries.